RX-M/kubecon-eu-2019/step02/README.md

 ubuntu@ip-172-31-30-5:~/kubecon-eu-2019$
 ```

-Contianerized service up and running!
+Containerized service up and running!
 Now we need to push this image up to a registry so that it can be used in CI/CD
 and other systems:  [../step03/README.md](../step03/README.md)